brianphil/sde-v1.0.0/docs/LEARNING_INTEGRATION_PLAN.md

 # Learning Integration Plan

-## Current Status: World-Class Components Created But Not Integrated
+## Current Status: sde Components Created But Not Integrated

-The world-class learning components have been implemented (4,184 lines of production-ready code) but are **not yet integrated** into the Powell Sequential Decision Engine's decision flow.
+The sde learning components have been implemented (4,184 lines of production-ready code) but are **not yet integrated** into the Powell Sequential Decision Engine's decision flow.

 **Date**: 2025-11-17